 Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results CC1.1.3 Employees are required to sign a confidentiality statement annually agreeing not to disclose proprietary or confidential information, including client information, to unauthorized parties.
 Inspected the signed confidentiality agreement for a sample of current employees to determine that each employee sampled signed a confidentiality statement during the period agreeing not to disclose proprietary or confidential information, including client information, to unauthorized parties.
 No exceptions noted.
 CC1.1.4 Background checks are performed for employees as a component of the hiring process.
-Inspected the completed background check for a sample of employees hired during the period to determine that background checks were performed for each employee sampled.
-No exceptions noted. ) Principle 2: The board of directors do nent and performance of internal contr agement and exercises oversight of CC1.2.1 The board of directors has members who are independent from CDCK management and objective in evaluations and decision making.
+Inspected the completed background check for a sample of employees hired during the period to determine that background checks were performed as a component of the hiring process for each employee sampled.
+No exceptions noted.
+SO Principle 2: The board of directors pment and performance of internal co anagement and exercises oversight CC1.2.1 The board of directors has members who are independent from CDCK management and objective in evaluations and decision making.
 Inspected the board of directors' membership listing to determine that the board of directors had members who were independent from CDCK management.
 No exceptions noted.
 CC1.2.2 ISMC meetings are held with executive management quarterly to discuss and align internal control responsibilities, performance measures, and incentives with company objectives.
 Inspected the ISMC meeting agenda for a sample of quarters during the period to determine that ISMC meetings were held with executive management to discuss and align internal control responsibilities, performance measures, and incentives with company objectives for each quarter sampled.
-No exceptions noted. ) Principle 3: Management establishe nd responsibilities in the pursuit of obje porting lines, and appropriate CC1.3.1 Organizational charts are in place to define the organizational structure, reporting lines, and responsibilities.
+No exceptions noted.
+SO Principle 3: Management establish nd responsibilities in the pursuit of obje eporting lines, and appropriate CC1.3.1 Organizational charts are in place to define the organizational structure, reporting lines, and responsibilities.
 These charts are communicated to employees and updated when necessary.
 Inspected the company organizational charts and evidence of communication via the company intranet to determine that organizational charts were in place that defined the organizational structure, reporting lines, and responsibilities and were communicated to employees.
 No exceptions noted.
 CC1.3.2 Documented job descriptions are in place to define the skills, responsibilities, and knowledge levels required for particular jobs, and are communicated to employees through the CDCK intranet.
-Inspected the job description communicated via the CDCK intranet for a sample of employees hired during the period to determine that documented job descriptions were in place for each employee sampled to define the skills, responsibilities, and knowledge levels required for particular jobs, and were communicated to employees through the CDCK intranet.
+Inspected the job description for a sample of positions to determine that documented job descriptions were in place to define the skills, responsibilities, and knowledge levels required for each position sampled.
 No exceptions noted.